How to Approach a Social Media Influencer to Promote Your Brand

 Check out the Landscape and See Who You Like

-Whether it is Facebook or Instagram, start following a few different types of accounts and see what you like or don’t like about that person.
-Take note of any sponsored post and see if you like how they convey that across to the audience.
+Whether it is Facebook, Instagram or TikTok, start following a few different types of accounts and see what you like or don’t like about that person.
+Take note of any sponsored posts and see if you like how they convey that message across to the audience.

 There is no point in finding an influencer who is into fitness and bikinis if you are selling soap.
 You need to find the right influencer for what you are talking about.
 Start following hashtags for your own business.
 For examples, if you own a soap company, start following Instagram hashtags like #soap #soapmaking etc. That way you will find people in your niche that you never knew existed.